 Uber Eats: Making Every Marketing Dollar Count in New Territories

 Over the past 3 years, Uber Eats has positioned itself as a household name across EMEA, dominating the food delivery landscape by being well positioned to deliver our favourite takeaways to pretty much any area.
-But it may be hard to imagine that, over in APAC, this is far from the case where potential customers weren’t able to take advantage of the morning bagel delivered to work or the 4am McDonalds.
+But it may be hard to imagine that over in APAC, this is far from the case.
+Potential customers weren’t able to take advantage of the morning bagel delivered to work or the 4am McDonalds.
 But, residents didn’t even know this was an option open to them – as the brand had little to no presence, particularly when focusing on South Korea.

 As a market South Korea is known for its fast internet speeds, quick adoption of new technologies and extremely high smartphone usage – making it one of the most attractive places to set up shop in Asia.